rebeccacwong/cafe-game/README.md

 # cafe-game
 This is a cozy cafe game where you play as Pandy, who is operating his cafe and hoping to grow his business by making money and making his customers happy.
+Play the most recent release of the game [here](https://rebeccacw.itch.io/pandys-parlour).

 ## controls
 * **space bar** switches between fixed camera viewing the cafe and Pandy's pov